Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Related Work

-\textbf{Conformal networks} Numerous past works have imposed approximate conformality or its special cases as a regularizer \cite{bansal2018, jia2016, peterfreund2020, qi2020, xiao2018}, but it has been less common to enforce conformality strictly.
+\paragraph{Conformal networks.} Numerous past works have imposed approximate conformality or its special cases as a regularizer \cite{bansal2018, jia2016, peterfreund2020, qi2020, xiao2018}, but it has been less common to enforce conformality strictly.
 To maintain orthogonal weights, one must optimize along the \textit{Stiefel manifold} of orthogonal matrices.
 Past work to achieve this has either trained with Riemannian gradient descent or directly parameterized subsets of orthogonal matrices.
 Riemannian gradient descent algorithms typically require a singular value or QR decomposition at each training step \cite{harandi2016,huang2018, ozay2016}.
-We found that directly parameterizing orthogonal matrices to train more quickly.
+We found that orthogonal matrices trained more quickly when directly parameterized.
 In particular, \citet{lezcano2019a} and \citet{lezcano2019b} parameterize orthogonal matrices as the matrix exponential of a skew-symmetric matrix, and \citet{tomczak2016} use Householder matrices.
 We used a mix of both.